Open system effects on slow light and electromagnetically induced transparency: Results

 The open system channels defined by the Lindblad vectors in Eqs.~(\ref{eq:3332}), (\ref{eq:polar-decoherence-vector}), and (\ref{eq:g-damp}), change the properties of the $\Lambda$-system in a nontrivial way.
 The susceptibility in the general case can be calculated from Eq.~(\ref{eq:assymptotic-general-solution}) and we find

 where the parameters are defined in Eq.~(\ref{eq:parameters}).
-This is a general expression for the susceptibility when the medium interacts with a Markovian environment through the open system channels.
-A general observation is that this expression does not depend on the optical phases even though the dark state does.
+It should be noted that this expression contains all information of the detunings and phases of the optical fields, as well as the effects due to any combination of depolarization, dephasing, and $b \leftrightarrow c$ channels.
+Hence, the linear susceptibility of the probe field is obtained for any point in parameter space spanned by all of the above mentioned parameters, assuming only the validity of the Lindblad equation and the rotating wave approximation.

-Below, the susceptibility due to the different open system channels are studied one by one.
-Analytical expressions are retrieved from Eq.~(\ref{eq:general-chi}) as special cases by setting all channel rates except one to zero.
-To facilitate easier evaluation of the characteristics of the susceptibility due to the different open system channels we plot the corresponding quantities in Figs.~\ref{fig:susceptibility}(a) and \ref{fig:susceptibility}(b) using the same channel rate for all open system channels.
-Since the susceptibility is a complex function, the real and imaginary parts, are plotted separately.
+In the following we use Eq.~(\ref{eq:general-chi}) to study the susceptibility due to the different open system effects.
+The analytical expressions below are retrieved from Eq.~(\ref{eq:general-chi}) as special cases by setting all channel rates except one to zero.
+We assume the non-zero channel rate $\eta_k$ to be much smaller than the decay rate, i.e., $\eta_k \ll \gamma$, and a Rabi frequency strong enough to establish EIT, i.e., $\eta_k\gamma \ll |\Omega_{c}|^2$.
+Furthermore, we assume zero mean detuning $\Delta=0$, a balanced decay $\gamma_\mathrm{m}=0$, and that the two-photon detuning is not much larger than $|\Omega_{c}|$.

+In Figs.~\ref{fig:susceptibility}(a) and \ref{fig:susceptibility}(b) we show the susceptibility for different open system channels, using the same rate for all open system channels.
+Since the susceptibility is a complex function, the real and imaginary parts are plotted separately.
+Note that in the figures we use the exact expression in Eq.~(\ref{eq:general-chi}).